Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Guardian of heavens [ANGEL]*, can get you a blue witch or immune back from exile, a bit slow but could be worth it

 rare
-- *Cthool, the darkmaster [ANCIENT]*, this card duplicates any exile card you play, if you have *Snow queen* or *Earth seed II*, you can play it every turn and be untouchable
+- *Cthool, the darkmaster [ANCIENT]*, this card duplicates any exile card you play, if you have *Snow queen* or *Earth seed II*, you can play it every turn and be untouchable, but it takes space in your deck and can be annoying
 - *Azahr, the exiled wizard [ANCIENT]*, this card duplicates a card from your exile twice, if you played 4 cards already (with some extra mana) you keep it in your deck and have an infinite cycle of immunes or daze.
 It's also great without staying in your deck, duplicating an exiled card twice is enough.
 - *The timeshifter [ANGEL]*, gets all your exile cards back, can be great but there's often some cards you don't want to play again and it makes the mana cost pretty high